connoringold-bao/frontend-guidelines/Handover.md

 # Understanding why you should start using grid and fallbacks

-  CSS Grid is the future of how CSS layout will be done.
+  CSS Grid is the future of CSS layout.
 At current time of writing support for it is at **75%** .
-Even this is a little off as **15% ** of this is made up of browsers OSM doesn't "actively" support (What i mean by this is we never test on them, i'm not sure if they are even covered in our browser support list but there probably would be an effort made to support them if requested).
+Worth noting that this may be a little off as **15% ** of this is made up of browsers OSM doesn't "actively" support.
+(What i mean by this is we never test on them, i'm not sure if they are covered in our browser support list but there probably would be an effort made to support them if requested).

   When Flex first came about, OSM started using that and had to write sometimes quite large fallback files to accomodate for this.
 Grid is nothing like this.
 Most Grid examples can be achieved in at most 7 lines or so of code.